About Andrew Bassaner

 -

-Critical flaws in the government’s case exposed on the record
+Critical flaws and material misrepresentations in the government’s case exposed on the record

 Yet even with those outcomes, I was sentenced to 42 months—an illustration of the very real trial penalty that exists in federal courts.